kubewarden/docs/src/operator-manual/monitor-mode/01-intro.md

 once they have been deployed.

-For security purposes, a user with UPDATE permissions on `ClusterAdmissionPolicy` resources can only make the policy more restrictive, so that:
+For security purposes, a user with UPDATE permissions on `ClusterAdmissionPolicy` resources can make the policy more restrictive, so that:

 - Transitioning the `mode` of an existing `ClusterAdmissionPolicy`